B1: Representations of Ancient Australia

 AHM 004538.
 Australian History Museum, Macquarie University

-Gammage argues that First Australians practiced sophisticated agricultural practices and thereby were incorrectly and unfairly represented as primitive hunter-gatherers.
+In the introduction to his book Gammage argues that First Australians practised very sophisticated agricultural practices and thereby were incorrectly and unfairly represented as primitive hunter-gatherers.

 Contains useful text, images and video content.